Medically reviewed by Dr. Temitope Rude, MD

 Why Does UTI Cause Confusion in the Elderly?

 Based on observations made in this animal study, researchers concluded that a specific protein known as interleukin 6 (IL-6) may be to blame.
-The immune system releases this protein in response to the presence of bacteria like Escherichia coli (E. coli).
+The immune system releases this protein in response to the presence of bacteria like Escherichia coli (E. coli) in the urine.
 Although its job is to help the body fight off the infection, in older women and men, levels of this protein may become too high and negatively impact brain function.
-The researchers found that administering an antibody that fights IL-6 to laboratory mice suffering from UTI-related delirium eased symptoms while allowing the rodents to navigate a Y-shaped maze.
+The researchers found that administering an antibody that fights IL-6 to laboratory mice suffering from urinary tract infection-related delirium eased symptoms while allowing the rodents to navigate a Y-shaped maze.

 More well-designed studies involving large groups of human patients will test this theory further.
-Still, it indicates a link between the immune response and confusion associated with UTIs.
+Still, it indicates a link between the immune response and confusion associated with urinary tract infections.

 Common Causes of UTI in Older Adults

-As previously mentioned, UTIs are one of the most common reasons for hospital stays among seniors.
+As previously mentioned, urinary tract infections are one of the most common reasons for hospital stays among older adults.
 Many studies indicate that older individuals are at an increased risk for UTIs, and there are many reasons why, including:

 - Urinary retention: Changes in the bladder and the pelvic floor muscles can make it more difficult for the bladder to empty.
-This problem increases the risk of bacteria becoming trapped in the urinary tract, giving rise to infection.
+When urine is trapped in the urinary tract, the risk of bacteria increases as does the risk of infection.

-- Incontinence: Many older adults struggle with incontinence issues and bedwetting.
-Not changing incontinence protection often enough or inadequate incontinence skin care could introduce bacteria to the urethra, resulting in infections.
+Incontinence: Many older adults struggle with incontinence issues and bedwetting.
+Not changing incontinence protection often enough or inadequate incontinence skin care could introduce bacteria to the urethra, bladder, and kidneys resulting in infections.

-- Enlarged prostate: Men with difficulty urinating due to an enlarged prostate are more at risk for urinary retention and infections.
+- Enlarged prostate: Men with difficulty urinating due to an enlarged prostate are more at risk for urinary retention and urinary tract infections.

-- Lack of mobility: Older adults who struggle to perform daily living tasks may be unable to maintain their hygiene habits, increasing the risk of UTIs.
+Lack of mobility: Older adults who struggle to perform daily living tasks may be unable to maintain their hygiene habits, increasing the risk of UTIs.
 They may also have difficulty making it to the bathroom and may hold in urine as a result.
-People who don’t urinate often enough are less likely to flush bacteria out of their urinary tracts, increasing the risk of UTIs.
+People who don’t urinate often enough are less likely to flush bacteria out of their urinary tracts, increasing the risk of urinary tract infections.

 - Immune system issues: As we age, our immune systems become less able to defend our bodies from infections properly.
-Older people may not be able to fight off bacteria quickly, so UTIs are more likely to develop.
+Older adults may not be able to fight off bacteria quickly, so urinary tract infections are more likely to develop.
 In addition, seniors are more likely to experience more severe infections when bacteria from the lower urinary tract enter the kidneys.

 Recognizing UTI Symptoms in Elderly Adults